brugal/wolfcamql/README-wolfcam.txt

 * cg_scoreBoardAtIntermission  Draw scoreboard at the end of the game.
 * cg_scoreBoardWarmup  draw scoreboard when you die in warmup
 * cg_scoreBoardOld  use non premium scoreboards
+* cg_scoreBoardForceLineHeight  override the menu defined line height for the player list in non-team modes.  (-1:  scales line height to fit all players, 0:  uses the menu defined value, > 0:  uses this value)
+* cg_scoreBoardForceLineHeightDefault  this is the default number of players that fit in the non-team scoreboard, this needs to match menu value for line forcing to work
+* cg_scoreBoardForceLineHeightTeam  override the menu defined line height for the player list in team modes.  (-1:  scales line height to fit all players, 0:  uses the menu defined value, > 0:  uses this value)
+* cg_scoreBoardForceLineHeightDefault  this is the default number of players that fit in the team scoreboard, this needs to match menu value for line forcing to work
 * cg_roundScoreBoard  in Attack and Defend game type
 * cg_spectatorListSkillRating  show skill rating if known in the scrolling scoreboard spectator list
 * cg_spectatorListScore